Hurricane Odile batters Mexico's Baja resorts, sparks looting

 Around 135 people required hospital treatment due to Odile, most for minor injuries, said Luis Felipe Puente, head of national emergency services.
 No deaths were reported.

 By 2 p.m.
-PDT (1700 ET), Odile was 45 miles (72 km) southwest of Loreto.
+PDT (2100 GMT), Odile was 45 miles (72 km) southwest of Loreto.
 The storm was moving northwest at 13 mph (21 km/h) and was likely to turn north in coming days, the NHC said.

 Odile tore down power lines, water tanks, air conditioning units and smashed storefronts across Cabo San Lucas, sparking looting.